 The answer is d.
 Something else.
-While it’s desirable to have board members with means, great connections, and people skills, what you need most is members who can think strategically.
+While it’s desirable to recruit board members with means, great connections, and people skills, what you need most is members who can think strategically.

 Why are people who think strategically so valuable on boards?
 They help you grapple with critical questions, make thoughtful policies, and uncover options for moving forward.
 People who think strategically can shift their perspective from imagining putting their hand in the Colorado River to standing up on the Grand Canyon’s rim and all the ledges in between during a conversation.
 This perspective-shifting ability allows them to see the benefits, challenges, and consequences of options before making expensive investments.

 What behaviors indicate that an individual thinks strategically?
 He or she-